technomancer-lv/pdp11-mt-controller/README.md

 Possibly an USB interface for tape imaging directly to PC\
 Simple firmware upgrade over USB od even from RT-11 over Qbus (for fun)\
 Possibly a small run of boards if anyone will be interested

+Special thanks:\
+bitsavers.org for providing all detailed documentation on TM11, TU10 and other DEC parts\
+members of phantom.sannata.org russian retrocomputing forum for helping with materials, documentation and various sugestions\
+members of robotrontechnik.de german forum for their archive of soviet block computer equipment documentation